jldbc/pybaseball/docs/plotting.md

 `title`: title for your chart

-`tooltips`: list of tooltips to include in the chart

 `size`: size of the marks on the spraychart

 `colorby`: which category in the data to use when color-coding the marks.
 By default will use the `events` variable.
 If there are multiple players in your data, use `player` to give each player their own unique color.